 Beneficial Owners of Shares Held in Street Name.
 You are a "beneficial owner of shares held in street name" if your shares are not held of record in your name but are held by a broker, bank or other nominee on your behalf as the beneficial owner.
 Pursuant to applicable stock exchange rules, if your shares were held in street name through a brokerage account at the close of business on the record date for the Annual Meeting, you must provide voting instructions to your broker if you want your shares to be voted on the election of directors (Proposal 1), the approval, on an advisory, non-binding basis, of the compensation of our named executive officers (Proposal 3), and the approval, for the purpose of complying with Nasdaq Listing Rule 5635(b), of the issuance of shares of our common stock upon exercise of the Amazon Warrant (Proposal 4).
 These proposals constitute "non-routine" matters on which a broker is not entitled to vote shares held for a beneficial owner without receiving voting instructions from the beneficial owner.
-The ratification of the approval of KPMG LLP as our independent registered public accounting firm (Proposal 2) and the approval of an amendment to our Restated Certificate of Incorporation to increase the authorized shares of our common stock (Proposal 5) are considered "routine" matters for which your shares may be voted in the discretion of your broker if voting instructions have not been received.
-As a result, if you hold your shares in street name and you do not submit voting instructions to your broker, your broker may exercise its discretion to vote on Proposal 5 at the Annual Meeting but will not be permitted to vote on Proposal 3 or Proposal 4 at the Annual Meeting.
-Moreover, if you are a beneficial owner of shares in street name and you form to your broker of a quorum at the Annual Meeting and will be voted on Proposal 2 and Proposal 5, at the Annual Meeting but will not be permitted to vote on Proposal 3 or Proposal 4 at the Annual Meeting.
-Moreover, if you are a beneficial own
+The ratification of the appointment of KPMG LLP as our independent registered public accounting firm (Proposal 2) and the approval of an amendment to our Restated Certificate of Incorporation to increase the authorized shares of our common stock (Proposal 5) are considered "routine" matters for which your shares may be voted in the discretion of your broker if voting instructions have not been received.
+As a result, if you hold your shares in street name and you do not submit voting instructions to your broker, your broker may exercise its discretion to vote on Proposal 2 and Proposal 5 at the Annual Meeting but will not be permitted to vote on Proposal 1, Proposal 3 or Proposal 4 at the Annual Meeting.
+If your broker exercises this discretion, your shares will be counted as present for determining the presence of a quorum at the Annual Meeting and will be voted on Proposal 2 and Proposal 5 in the manner directed by your broker, but your shares will constitute "broker non-votes" on each of the other items at the Annual Meeting.
+Moreover, if you are a beneficial owner of shares in street name and you properly submit a voting instruction form to your broker, bank or other nominee that is signed but unmarked with respect to your vote on Proposals 1, 2, 3, 4 or 5, applicable rules will generally permit your broker, bank or other nominee to vote your shares on these proposals in accordance with the recommendations of the Board as set forth in this Proxy Statement.